adityasissodiya/Natural-Language-to-ABAC-Policy-Conversion/README.md

    - Simulate enforcement of the policy.

 4. **View the Results**: The extracted entities, generated XACML policy, and enforcement result ("Access Granted" or "Access Denied") will be displayed below the form.

-## Future Enhancements
-- **Support for more complex NLP processing**: Enhance the NLP model to handle more complex policy texts.
-- **Multiple Policy Support**: Allow the processing of multiple policies at once.
-- **XACML Export**: Add an option to export the generated XACML policies to a file.
-- **Production Deployment**: Set up a production environment with `gunicorn` and an appropriate reverse proxy.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---